fdabl/fdabl.github.io/_posts/2019-09-28-Bayes-Potter.md

 ---
 layout: post
-title: "Harry Potter and the Power of Bayesian Constrained Inference"
+title: "Harry Potter and the Power of Bayesian Inference"
 date: 2019-09-28 09:00:00 +0100
 categories: R
 status: publish
 published: true
+# status: development
+# published: false
 ---

 If you are reading this, you are probably a Ravenclaw.
 Or a Hufflepuff.
 Certainly not a Slytherin ... but maybe a Gryffindor?